There isn’t a single person who doesn’t want to make life easier for themselves and their families. Am I right?

 I spend 15 minutes every evening to put everything back in its place and clean down the counters.
 This means I’m spending very little time and when I get up the next morning, everything is clean and tidy.

-The more you can keep on top of things like cleaning, the less time you’ll need to spend doing it during your free time.
+The more you can keep on top of things like cleaning, and sticking to regular household routines, the less time you’ll need to spend doing it during your free time.

 Comparing yourself to others can be a dangerous thing because it’s often not a fair fight.